scrawlon/scrawlon.github.io/_posts/2015-09-21-add-more-social-media-options-to-wordpress-divi-theme.md

 This is our custom options array.
 We're adding two new options, one for GitHub and one for LinkedIn.
 You could add others, but for the purpose of this tutorial, let's just focus on those.
 If you're curious where this code comes from, you can take a look at the original file '/wp-content/themes/Divi/epanel/options_divi.php'.

+## Merge the custom epanel options with the standard epanel options

 With the custom_options_divi.php file created, we can create the new *et_load_core_options* function that puts it all together.
 Add the following code at the bottom of your child theme's functions.php:

     function load_custom_core_options() {